-Gatorland: Fun fact!
 Did you know more than a million alligators live throughout Florida?
-And that alligators are native to only the United States and China?
-While you probably don’t want to run into one in the wild (Chomp, Chomp!), you can see them up close — and safely — at Gatorland, a gator park that calls itself “The Alligator Capital of the World.”
+And that alligators are native to only the U.S. and China?
+While you probably don’t want to run into one in the wild (chomp, chomp!), you can see them up close — and safely — at Gatorland, a gator park that calls itself “The Alligator Capital of the World.”
 From baby alligators to 14-footers and rare breeds, you’ll get to make all kinds of gator friends!

-Boggy Creek Airboat Adventures: Many people think the Everglades, the largest subtropical wilderness in the U.S., only exists in South Florida; however, it actually spans throughout Central Florida as well.
-Probably the best way to explore this area is by airboat, also called a fanboat, which is a flat-bottomed watercraft that moves with the help of its large, fan-like propeller.
-Soar through the swampy wetlands of Kissimmee at speeds of up to 45mph, and enjoy the surrounding nature and wildlife for a one-of-a-kind experience.
+When you think about Florida’s wetlands, you may picture the Everglades in South Florida, the largest subtropical wilderness in the U.S. However, the wetlands span most of the Sunshine State and can be found in Central Florida as well.
+One of the best (and most fun!) ways to explore the wetlands is by airboat, also called a fan boat: a flat-bottomed watercraft that moves with the help of a large, fan-like propeller.
+Visit Boggy Creek Airboat Adventures and soar through the swampy wetlands of Kissimmee at speeds of up to 45 miles per hour, and enjoy the surrounding nature and wildlife for a one-of-a-kind, uniquely Floridian experience.

-ICON 360: The ICON Orlando 360 is a one-stop shop for all your dining, relaxation, and entertainment needs.
-Ride the ICON Orlando, a 400 ft.
-Ferris wheel with views of the skyline, visit Madame Tussauds wax museum, get your game on at Arcade City, ride the Pearl Express Train, or take your pick from many other events and attractions.
-When dinner rolls around, there are plenty of restaurants to settle into, like Buffalo Wild Wings, Carrabba’s Italian Grill, or Uncle Julio’s Mexican Restaurant.
+Orlando’s ICON Park is a one-stop-shop for all your dining and entertainment needs.
+Take a ride on the 400-foot Ferris wheel for a bird’s eye view of the entire city and surrounding lakes, strike a pose with your favorite celeb at Madame Tussauds wax museum, get your game on at Arcade City, or check out any one of the other attractions at this massive entertainment complex.
+When dinner rolls around, there are plenty of restaurants to choose from, including Buffalo Wild Wings, Carrabba’s Italian Grill, Uncle Julio’s Mexican Restaurant, and more!

-Discovery Cove: This is the place to visit if you want to finally check off all those bucket list items.
+This all-inclusive day resort is the place to visit if you want to finally check off all those bucket list items.
 Swim with dolphins?
 Check.
 Snorkel with tropical fish in a coral reef habitat?
 Check.
 Enjoy unlimited food and drinks?
 Check.
-While this all-inclusive day resort is one of the pricier attractions, Florida residents can get 20% off the normal rate.
+While Discovery Cove is one of the pricier attractions in the Orlando area, Florida residents can get 20% off the normal rate.
 Plus, they’ll send you exclusive promotions when you sign up for their email.